jdovener/QA-DevOps-Practical/README.md

 The application uses a microservice architecture, explained below:
 * Service 1 - Front-End: This service creates and displays the part of the application that the user interacts with.
 It sends requests to the other services to generate a activity and location combination.
-* Service 2 - Activity API: This service receives GET requests from service 1 and responds with a randomly selected activity from an array of activites.
+* Service 2 - Activity API: This service receives GET requests from service 1 and responds with a randomly selected activity from an array of activities.
 Each activity has a booking cost value associated with it.
 * Service 3 - Location API: This service receives GET requests from service 1 and responds with a randomly selected location from an array of cities.
 Each location has a travel cost value associated with it.
 * Service 4 - Cost API: This service receives POST requests from service 1, which provides the randomly generated activities and locations as JSON objects.
 Service 4 combines the activity and the location cost to be displayed as a total cost on the front-end